Find out about the measures introduced to support you if you are experiencing a change in financial circumstances due to coronavirus (Covid-19).

 If you have a buy-now-pay-later agreement and you are within a promotional period, your lender should extend the promotional period by the length of the freeze period.

 During a promotional period, you do not have to make repayments each month but will be charged interest on any balance you have not paid back by the end of that period.

 This will involve the redemption date being extended for this period.
-If the date has already passed, an item you have pawned should not be sold for that period.
+If the redemption date has already passed, it should be agreed that no steps will be taken to sell an item you have pawned for that period.

 If notice of intention to sell has been given to you already, the firm should suspend the sale for the period of the payment freeze.

 If you have taken a payment holiday, your lender will get in touch with you about what happens when it ends.

 If you can start to make repayments, in full or in part, then it’s in your best interests to do so.
 Your lender will work with you to find the best way of catching up on missed payments.

 If you cannot afford to start making repayments, then you should let your lender know as soon as possible.
 More support is available and firms will consider what is in your best interests.

 In the case of credit cards, personal loans, motor finance, rent-to-own, buy-now-pay-later and pawnbroking agreements, the firm may grant you a second full or partial 3-month payment holiday or another option.
 You can apply for another 3-month freeze up until 31 October 2020.

 For buy-now pay-later agreements, where the loan is in the promotional period, you have until 31 October 2020 to request an additional extension to that period.